 - Accordingly, the texts will be fitted in a bigger cell automatically.

-6. Fix Row Height with Format Option to Make a Bigger Cell
+6. Fixing Row Height with Format Option to Make a Bigger Cell

-The Format option is also effective to adjust row height and make the cells bigger.
+The Format option is also effective in adjusting row height and making the cells bigger.

 - Then, select Home > Format > Row Height.